-A city with so much to see and do.
-I have shared a one day London itinerary before and shown you the colourful side of Covent Garden, a touch of Romance on Southbank, this supplements those posts with a list of places that are a must see when you visit London.
+A city with so much to see and do, to help you decide I am sharing the top 20 places to visit in London.
+Many of these are also covered in my one day London itinerary, which helps you to navigate to some of these to maximise your time in London.
+I have also shared the unmissable and colourful side of Covent Garden, a touch of Romance on Southbank, this supplements those posts with a list of places that are a must see when you visit London.
 One place I nearly forgot to add in the top 20 places and London Best Tourist sights in London is Monument.
 This little gem(if you can manage the 200+ steps) has one of the best views in the city in addition to the 5 London Viewpoints I have blogged about.

 - A luxury Stay At London’s Shangri-La

 - London’s Top Beatles Tours